• Skip to primary navigation

 a glass dish full of croutons

 As I mentioned above homemade croutons are much cheaper than the ones you buy in the store, as a matter of fact, they are just about free.
 How?
-Because nothing makes better croutons than old stall bread, bread ends no one wants, or over-baked bread.
+Because nothing makes better croutons than stale bread, bread ends. over-baked bread, and leftover bread.

 a close up of croutons on a baking sheet